Clearbrook Treatment Centers Admissions

 - Family history.
 Do immediate/extended family members struggle, or have struggled, with substance abuse at any point in their lifetime?

 - Medical history.
-Are there any current medical issues our staff and medical team needs to be aware of?
-If applicable, current medication list and prescribing doctor information may be required.
+Are there any current medical issues our staff and medical team need to be aware of?
+If applicable, a current medication list and prescribing doctor information may be required.

 - Legal history.
 Does the prospective patient have any current legal charges?
 If so, court dates or contact information for lawyers and/or probation officers may be required.
 Does the prospective patient have a past legal history?